james-chapmanhhlg/notes/README.md

 # 2024-02-21
 - Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
 This will help you to be more efficient and productive in your work.
 By using version control systems like Git, you can easily track and manage your code, making it easier to collaborate with others and keep your project organized and up-to-date.
 Always strive to learn new programming languages and technologies, as this will expand your skill set and make you a more valuable asset to your team or organization.
 Remember to take breaks and maintain a healthy work-life balance, which will lead to a happier and more productive you.

+# 2024-02-22
+- Today's programming wisdom is:

+"Premature optimization is the root of all evil." - Donald Knuth

+In fewer than 200 words: This quote highlights that focusing on optimizing code too early in the development process can lead to unnecessary complexity, harder maintenance, and potentially overlook more significant design flaws.
+It suggests programmers should first ensure their code is correct, clear, and maintainable before worrying about performance.
+Optimization should come after profiling and identifying genuine bottlenecks, not as a speculative activity during initial implementation.